firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 # Webhooks

-TODO clean me up

 A webhook is a custom callback.
-Triggered by events in Firefly III a message will be sent to an URL of your choice.
+Triggered by events in Firefly III a message will be sent to a URL of your choice.

 ## Triggers